 3.5.1.3 Use of Site Exclusivity Deposit.

 The CAISO shall deposit all Site Exclusivity Deposits in an interest bearing account at a bank or financial institution designated by the CAISO.
-The Site Exclusivity Deposit shall be refundable to the Interconnection Customer at any time upon demonstration of Site Exclusivity or the Interconnection Request is withdrawn by the Interconnection Customer or deemed withdrawn by the CAISO by written notice under Section 3.8.
-The refund of the Site Exclusivity Deposit shall include interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of withdrawal.
-The Site Exclusivity Deposit shall continue to be required after the Interconnection Customer either executes a GIA or requests the filing of an unexecuted GIA under Section 13 if Site Exclusivity has not been demonstrated.
+The Site Exclusivity Deposit and all interest shall be refundable to the Interconnection Customer at any time upon demonstration of Site Exclusivity.
+If the Interconnection Request is withdrawn by the Interconnection Customer or deemed withdrawn by the CAISO by written notice under Section 3.8 thirty (30) calendar days after the Scoping Meeting and before demonstrating Site Exclusivity, fifty percent (50%) of the Site Exclusivity will be non-refundable and subject to Section 7.6 of this GIDAP.
+The refund of the Site Exclusivity Deposit shall include interest earned at the rate provided for in the interest-bearing account from the date of deposit to the date of withdrawal on the refundable portion only.

+Interconnection Customers may not use Site Exclusivity Deposits after the Phase I Interconnection Study.
+Interconnection Customers must demonstrate Site Exclusivity for the Generating Facility at least ten (10) Business Days prior to the initial Interconnection Financial Security posting is required.
+Interconnection Customers that fail to demonstrate Site Exclusivity prior to this deadline will be deemed withdrawn.

 3.5.1.4 Proposed Commercial Operation Date.